Green-404/Notes-of-MIT-Algorithm/lecture13.md

 # Amortized Analysis
-## How large should a hash table be?
+## Analysis Example: How large should a hash table be?
 As large as possible, more fast to search.

 As small as possible, less space to allocate.